thoughtworksarts/thoughtworksarts.github.io/app/_people/hannes-bend.markdown

 ---
-name          : Hannes Bend
+name          : hannes bend
 occupation    : Artist
 participation : Resident
 season        : Winter 2017
 teaser        :
-   <p>Hannes Bend is a German-born artist who has exhibited internationally, with shows in Berlin and New York.</p>
+   <p>hannes bend is a German-born artist who has exhibited internationally, with shows in Berlin and New York.</p>
-   <p>His recent work investigates the possibilities of bio-feedback in virtual reality environments, incorporating heart rate, breath and more into experiences.</p>
+   <p>His recent work investigates the possibilities of biofeedback in virtual reality environments, incorporating heart rate, breath and more into experiences.</p>

 links:
  - icon    : "fa-globe"